ProvableHQ/leo/documentation/leo_by_example/auction.md

 ## Summary

-A first-price sealed-bid auction (or blind auction) is a type of auction in which each participant submits a bid without knowing the bids of the other participants.
+A first-price sealed-bid auction is also called a blind auction.
+Each participant submits a bid without information about the other bids.
 The bidder with the highest bid wins the auction.

 In this model, there are two kinds of parties: the auctioneer and the bidders.